b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 sc(s)
 ```

-Time to define a `struct` that will contain all the data necessary to perform
+Time to define a `struct` that will contain the data necessary to perform
 calculations for a given mortgage.

 ```jl